robang74/roberto-a-foglietta/333-the-dilemma-ai-vs-human-decision-making.md

 [/INFO]

 [!INFO]
-**Katia Note** -- The author views rule-making in innovative fields as wasteful, citing Tesla trial; norms follow later.
-SCRUM analogy for societal issues lacks adaptation for non-business contexts (e.g., policy-making delays).
+**Katia Note** -- SCRUM analogy for societal issues lacks adaptation for non-business contexts (e.g., policy-making delays).
 The vendor liability precedes norms; while the lack of an interim policy frameworks for innovation (OpenAI as W3C) highlights a missed opportunity for industry-wide coordination.
 [/INFO]

 ...